fdenoodt/UA-Artificial-Intelligence-Labs/06 machine learning/readme.md

 ## Q5: Convolutional Neural Networks

-The following question is worth 1 point of extra credit and is only available if you are using the pytorch version of the project.
+The following question is worth 1 point of extra credit.

 Oftentimes when training a neural network, it becomes necessary to use layers more advanced than the simple Linear layers that you’ve been using.
 One common type of layer is a Convolutional Layer.
-Convolutional layers make it easier to take spatial information into account when training on multi-dimentional inputs.
+Convolutional layers make it easier to take spatial information into account when training on multi-dimensional inputs.
 For example, consider the following Input:

 $$
 \text { Input }=\left[\begin{array}{ccccc}